 Our Firesetters scheme helps young people understand and control their feelings and the circumstances that led them to firesetting.
 At the same time we teach them fire safety awareness.
-All our advisors are trained professionals employed by Kent Fire and Rescue Service.
-They normally work in pairs and will provide information, support, advice and training to you and your child.
+All our advisors are trained professionals who work in pairs to provide information, support, advice and training to you and your child.

 Help children stay safe

 Every year in the UK around 30 children are killed and more than 900 injured in accidental house fires.

 This is often because there's no smoke alarm, or because no adult is there to help the children and they don’t know what to do.

 By taking the safety precautions described in this guide you will be helping to keep your family safe.
 Young children can be curious about fire and flames, so it's also important to teach them how dangerous fire can be and how quickly it can get out of hand.

 Don't avoid talking to your children because you don't want to frighten them.
 If a fire starts without an adult around, children need to know exactly what to do.